-5.1 Licensing authorities are required to include in their statements the principles to be applied by the authority in exercising the functions under sections 29 and 30 of the 2005 Act with respect to the exchange of information between it and the Gambling Commission, and the functions under section 350 of the 2005 Act with respect to the exchange of information between it and the other persons listed in Schedule 6 to the 2005 Act.

-5.2 The principle that this licensing authority applies is that it will act in accordance with the provisions of the 2005 Act in its exchange of information which includes the provision that the Data Protection Act 1998 will not be contravened.
-The licensing authority will also have regard to any Guidance issued by the Gambling Commission to local authorities on this matter when it is published, as well as any relevant regulations issued by the Secretary of State under the powers provided in the 2005 Act.

-5.3 Should any protocols be established as regards information exchange with other bodies then they will be made available.
+- 5.1 Licensing authorities are required to include in their statements the principles to be applied by the authority in exercising the functions under sections 29 and 30 of the 2005 Act with respect to the exchange of information between it and the Gambling Commission, and the functions under section 350 of the 2005 Act with respect to the exchange of information between it and the other persons listed in Schedule 6 to the 2005 Act. - 5.2 The principle that this licensing authority applies is that it will act in accordance with the provisions of the 2005 Act in its exchange of information which includes the provision that the Data Protection Act 2018 will not be contravened.
+The licensing authority will also have regard to the Gambling Commission Guidance to licensing authorities (Part 13 Information Exchange, as well as any relevant regulations issued by the Secretary of State under the powers provided in the 2005 Act. - 5.3 Should any protocols be established as regards information exchange with other bodies then they will be made available.